mydana/CircuitPython_DMX_Transmitter/docs/basics.rst

 are needed for this tutorial.

 Set up the tutorial: A KB2040 is not required, any rp2040 board will work.
-RP2350 boards may work also, but not yet tested by me.
+RP2350 boards may work also, but are not yet tested.
 DMX_PIN is shown as board.D0 to conform with the example wiring schematic you may use any available microcontroller pin you wish.